Assets

 - Otherwise, fall back to the asset type name

-Tip: Set a clear title for assets you reference often.
-"Main Compressor" is easier to find than "Ingersoll Rand UP6-50PE-125."
+Tip: Set a clear name for assets you reference often.
+"Main Compressor" is a lot easier to find in a list than "Ingersoll Rand UP6-50PE-125."